nextcloud-libraries/nextcloud-vue/README.md

 ## Releasing a new version

-1. Checkout latest master
+- Checkout latest master (pull);
-2. Run `npm version`
+- Run `npm version patch` (`npm version minor` if minor).
+This will return a new version name;
-3. Push the tag and the master branch
+- Push the tag and the master branch `git push origin master [printed-version-name]`;
-4. Make the tag a release on github and add the changelog (https://github.com/nextcloud/nextcloud-vue/releases)
+- Make the tag a release on github and add the changelog (https://github.com/nextcloud/nextcloud-vue/releases);
+- Click edit on a previous release and copy the body of the changelog;
+- Go back, click on your release and paste the copied text;
+- Edit all the version numbers;
+- Click on preview and click on view full changelog, this will show you all the prs that have been; added since the previous version;
+- Copy them in the changelog with the same format as previous ones;

 <a href="https://www.netlify.com">
   <img src="https://www.netlify.com/img/global/badges/netlify-dark.svg"/>